 Take note that bent legs are not enough of a reason to turn the child seat facing forward too early.

 For toddlers, the Finnish Road Safety Council recommends a child seat that has passed the Plus Test.
-Plus Test is a voluntary supplementary test to the E-approval that manufacturers may choose to test their car seats for.
-The Plus Test has been developed in Sweden (Opens in a new window)in a collaboration between VTI, NTF (National Society for Road Safety), Folksam, SIS (Swedish Standards Institute), Volvo, and representatives of CRS manufacturers.
+Plus Test is a voluntary supplementary test to the E-approval that manufacturers may choose to test their car seats for.(Opens in a new window)in a collaboration between VTI, NTF (National Society for Road Safety), Folksam, SIS (Swedish Standards Institute), Volvo, and representatives of CRS manufacturers.

 The requirements in the Plus Test are extremely difficult.
 For instance the Plus Test has a much lower limit for the maximum strain on the neck than other child car seat tests.
 This means that Plus Test approved child seats are the safest.
 Only rear facing child car seats have passed the test.